wp-plugins/eg-attachments/readme.txt

 * **tags_and** allows to select attachments linked to all tags specified.
 Syntax: tags_and=tag3,tag4.
 The attachments displayed are linked to tag3 AND tag4.

 Depredicated options
+* **size**: size of the icon.
+Values: large, medium, small or custom.
+Default: large,
 * **docid** list of attachments' id (comma separated) you want to display.
 Default: empty value, if you want to display all attachments,
 * **fields**, list of fields to display.
 Values: Document label, Title, Caption, Description, File name, Size, Small size, Date, Type, or a set of values such as "caption,description" (comma separated).
 * **icon** specify if icons will be displayed or not.
 Default value: 1 or TRUE.
 If value is 0 or FALSE, list displayed will be ul/li (html simple list) rather than dl/dt/dd (definition list).